sergant210/modHelpers/README.md

 * quote() - quote the string.
 * escape() - escapes the provided string using the platform-specific escape character.
 * css() - register CSS to be injected inside the HEAD tag of a resource.
-* script() - register JavaScript to be injected inside the HEAD tag or before the closing BODY tag.
+* [script()](./core/components/modhelpers/docs/en/script.md) - register JavaScript to be injected inside the HEAD tag or before the closing BODY tag.
 Available the script attributes "async" and "defer".
 * html() - register HTML to be injected inside the HEAD tag or before the closing BODY tag.
-* chunk() - gets the specified chunk.
+* chunk() - gets the specified chunk or file.
-* snippet() - runs the specified snippet.
+* snippet() - runs the specified snippet from DB or file.
+The result can be cached.
 * processor() - runs the specified processor.
-* is_auth() - determines if this user is authenticated in a specific context.
+* is_auth() - determines if the user is authenticated in a specific context.
 * is_guest() - determines if the user is a guest.
 * can() - returns true if user has the specified policy permission.
 * resource_id() - gets the id of the current resource.